Orange Line (Lahore Metro): Finance

 In November 2016, the Punjab Provincial Development Working Party approved an additional 391 million rupees towards construction of the Orange Line.
 In January 2017, the Government of Punjab was awarded 20 billion rupees' worth of tax exemptions to help control costs for the project.
 Also in January 2017, the Lahore Development Authority noted that it would require an additional 2 billion rupees in order to better integrate the Orange Line with the Lahore Metrobus where they interchange.

 The cost of land acquisition for the Orange line is Rs.
 13.80 billion and is additional to the above cost and is being borne by the Government of Punjab.

 Fare of Orange Line is Rs.
-20-40 per trip per serson depending on travel distance, while Rs.20 for travel up to 4km, Rs.40 while traveling entire line by travel starting from starting station to the terminus.
+25-45 per trip per person depending on travel distance, while Rs.25 for travel up to 4km, Rs.30 for travel up to 8 km, Rs.
+35 for travel up to 12 km, Rs.40 for travel up to 16 km and Rs.45 for travel up to the terminus station.

 Criticism

 The project has been subject to criticism regarding transparency, while environmental groups have been critical of the environmental sustainability of the project.
 The Asian Development Bank was reported to have offered to finance a comparable underground transit system at a lower cost of borrowing, but with longer construction times and higher overall cost.

 Various people and organizations have raised concerns that the Lahore Metro Orange Line might be a possible threat to heritage sites in this historic city.
 On 19 August 2016, the Lahore High Court ordered the cessation of construction works located within 200 feet of 11 historical sites.

 After 22 months, construction work resumed following a judgment from the Supreme Court of Pakistan in favour of the metro.
 After the election, work on the metro slowed down because a minister of the Government of Punjab termed it a White elephant and showed reluctance to complete it.
 The 2019-2020 budget of Punjab has allocated a low amount of funds for the project which will slow the pace of development of the metro.

 As per a report, over 100 on-site deaths and injuries were reported during the construction of the Orange Line due to lack of occupational health and safety standards.